Leonie-/interview-task/README.md

 ## During The Interview

+⚠️ **This is a long exercise, you are not expected to complete it all during the interview.** ⚠️

 Please have a look at the file in `src/data.js`.
 You will need to use this data to populate the React components.

 After you have done this, please look at the following: